Aston University: Students' Union

 Aston Students' Union (SU) (formerly Guild) is a non-profit, independent charity set up with the aim of representing and supporting its members who are primarily current students at Aston University.
 The SU operates a number of commercial and non-commercial services including; the Advice & Representation Centre (ARC), the Aston Athletic Union which supports the university sports clubs, the Aston Societies Federation which supports a large number of non-sporting societies, the SU Shop, Copyshop and B4 Bar.
 The SU is funded by grant income from Aston University and by funds raised by the SU's commercial services.
 The SU is led by a Trustee Board consisting of elected students and external trustees.
 Day-to-day management is by a team of permanent staff and by an elected student team called the Executive Committee.
 The SU building consists of 5 floors and is located in the centre of the Aston University Campus.
+The Union received a block grant of over £2.1 million from the university in 2022.

 On 29 November 2006, the students voted to disaffiliate the Guild (now Union) from the National Union of Students, but voted to re-affiliate on 26 November 2014.